sendilkumarn/oc1-rust-wasm-workshop/level-02/Readme.md

 #[wasm_bindgen(start)]
 pub fn start() -> Result<(), JsValue> {
-    let colors = vec!["#F4908E", "#F2F097", "#88B0DC", "#F7B5D1", "#53C4AF", "#FDE38C"];
+    // List of colors that we will use.
+Feel free to add your own favorite hex codes here. let colors = vec!["#F4908E", "#F2F097", "#88B0DC", "#F7B5D1", "#53C4AF", "#FDE38C"];

-    let window = web_sys::window().expect("should have a window in this context");
+    // Calling the window object from the global let window = web_sys::window().expect("should have a window in this context");
-    let document = window.document().expect("window should have a document");
+    // Getting the document object from the Window. let document = window.document().expect("window should have a document");

+    // Create the Canvas element.
     let canvas = document
         .create_element("canvas")?
         .dyn_into::<web_sys::HtmlCanvasElement>()?;

-    document.body().unwrap().append_child(&canvas)?;
+    // Append it to the document's body.
+Simple HTML 101. document.body().unwrap().append_child(&canvas)?;

     canvas.set_width(640);